Presmanes3/chronos-sagemaker-forecasting/README.md

 This project demonstrates how to build a **minimal yet production-ready pipeline** for **time series forecasting** using **Amazon SageMaker** and the [Chronos-bolt-tiny](https://huggingface.co/amazon/chronos-bolt-tiny) model from **Hugging Face**.

-The original repository of chronos can be found [here](https://github.com/amazon-science/chronos-forecasting/tree/main)
+The original repository of Chronos can be found [here](https://github.com/amazon-science/chronos-forecasting/tree/main).

 ## 🎯 Project Overview